 It’s up to you!

-A little game between us: have fun locating the Pepsi Cola Sign from the observatory of the Empire State Building.
-If you find it, send us a picture on the Facebook page and I will add your picture below. ?
+Have fun finding the Pepsi Cola Sign from the Empire State Building observatory.
+If you find it, send us a picture on the Facebook page and I will add your picture below.